Spaceona/spaceona-db-server/apidocs.md

   - `:machineid` - The unique identifier for the machine.
 - **Query Parameters**:
   - `token` - Your authentication token.
+  - `hours` - The number of hours to include

 ### Get Metrics by Machine ID